 Get the facts about artificial food dyes, fake sweeteners, caffeine, and other commonly used food ingredients.

 With a few exceptions, most sweeteners and the naturally occurring sugars in fruit break down into roughly half fructose and half glucose in the body.
 The natural sugar in milk (lactose) breaks down into half glucose and half galactose.
 Don’t worry so much about the naturally occurring sugar in fruit, milk, and plain yogurt, but avoid sugary drinks and limit fruit juice to no more than one cup a day.
 Limit yourself to 6 teaspoons a day of added sugars if you’re a woman and 9 teaspoons if you’re a man.
 Most children and adolescent girls should consume less than 5 teaspoons, and adolescent boys less than 9 teaspoons, of added sugars per day.
-No matter what your age, you would exceed those limits by drinking just one 20-ounce soft drink, which contains 9 or more teaspoons of added sugar.
+No matter what your age, you would exceed those limits by drinking just one 20-ounce soft drink, which contains 15 or more teaspoons of added sugars.

 Sodium chloride, or salt, is perhaps the deadliest ingredient in the food supply.
 While a small amount of sodium is necessary for health, the amount in a typical diet these days is enough to cause high blood pressure, or hypertension.
-If you’re looking to reduce you’re sodium intake, don’t look to the salt shaker for most of your reduction: About three-quarters of the sodium we consume comes in packaged and restaurant foods.
-Read more.
+If you’re looking to reduce your sodium intake, don’t look to the salt shaker for most of your reduction: About three-quarters of the sodium we consume comes in packaged and restaurant foods.

 Aspartame tops our list of sugar substitutes to avoid, because it caused cancer in three independent studies using laboratory rats and mice.
 CSPI also recommends that consumers avoid acesulfame potassium, saccharin, and sucralose.
 Several natural, high-potency sweeteners are increasingly common, like stevia leaf extract (which CSPI ranks as safe) and monk fruit extract (which CSPI says warrants caution).
 See Chemical Cuisine for more.